-Transportation Options for Retirees
+New Permit Options for Retirees

 Short-term Parking Options

 Cornell University retirees are eligible to use their CU ID cards to ride all TCAT buses, any time they run, anywhere they go; Cornell pays the fare.
-Retirees are not eligible for commuter program occasional-parking accommodations, including one-day permits.

 - Eligibility for certain privileges will be determined by the employee’s status in Workday, the University’s human resource system.
 Please allow time for status updates.